AAA Magazines

 How to prevent catalytic converter theft

-Catalytic converter A part of a car's exhaust system, catalytic converters use precious metals to scrub toxic gases and pollutants from an engine’s exhaust.
-Photo by Cultura Creative Ltd./Alamy Stock Photo
+Catalytic converter A part of a car’s exhaust system, catalytic converters use precious metals to scrub toxic gases and pollutants from an engine’s exhaust.
+Photo by Cultura Creative Limited/Alamy Stock Photo

-Increased world demand has sent prices of these metals soaring tenfold from a decade or so ago.
-In early March 2022, rhodium was valued at about $20,000 an ounce, palladium at about $2,900 an ounce, and platinum at about $1,100 an ounce.
+Catalytic converters, which resemble small mufflers, scrub toxic gases and pollutants from a gas-powered engine’s exhaust using small amounts of platinum, palladium, and rhodium.
+Increased demand has sent prices of these metals soaring.
+In July, rhodium was valued at about $4,300 an ounce, palladium at about $1,300 an ounce, and platinum at about $1,000 an ounce.

 Thieves can remove a catalytic converter in minutes armed with nothing else but a wrench or a saw.
 Depending on the target, they don’t even need a jack to raise the car to get underneath it.
 Photo by Chaiyasit/stock.adobe.com

 Scrapyards typically pay a couple of hundred dollars or more for converters.
-Some converters from hybrid vehicles can fetch as much as $1,400 because they contain more precious metals and they degrade less because the hybrid’s gasoline engine doesn’t run continuously.
+Converters from some hybrid vehicles can fetch a lot more because they contain more precious metals and degrade less.
 In turn, scrapyards sell converters to recyclers, which extract the metals.

 Catalytic converter replacement has generated a lot of business for repair shops.
 Replacing a converter isn’t cheap, running anywhere from several hundred to several thousand dollars, depending on the vehicle and on how much damage a thief inflicts on the exhaust system’s pipes and sensors.

 Unfortunately, catalytic converters are likely to be stolen from anywhere cars are parked, according to the NICB.
-So what’s a car owner to do to discourage thieves from swiping their converter?
+So what are car owners to do to discourage thieves from swiping their converter?
 Make it harder for them to get at it.

 1. If you have a garage, always park your car there rather than leaving it in the driveway.

 4. Buy an antitheft device.
-Converter-protection devices, such as Cat Shield and Cat Security, have been developed for many vehicles frequently targeted by thieves.
-Depending on the vehicle, the shields cost $140 to $340, plus installation, which takes about an hour.
-For many vehicles, muffler shops can bend and weld rebar to form a cage around the converter.
+Converter-protection devices have been developed for many vehicles frequently targeted by thieves.
+Depending on the vehicle, the shields cost about $140 to $340, plus installation, which takes about an hour.
+Alternatively, muffler shops can often bend and weld rebar to form a cage around the converter.

-5. Etch your license plate number or VIN number on your car’s converter to make it more easily identifiable to the police.
+5. Etch your license plate number or vehicle identification number on your car’s converter to make it more easily identifiable to the police.

 1. Ford F-Series pickups (1985–2021)